MartinGeisse/grumpyrest/doc/concept.md

   validation of their state until later, but they might even rely on external validation rules to do so, i.e. they do not have an independent notion of what it means for their state to be "valid".
-* or the classes used for JSON mapping are built outright as a set of dumb data containers, with the sole purpose of making the JSON data accessible from Java code, and getting away from those classes agin as fast as possible.
+* or the classes used for JSON mapping are built outright as a set of dumb data containers, with the sole purpose of making the JSON data accessible from Java code, and getting away from those classes again as fast as possible.
 This adds unnecessary complexity (there is a whole extra layer in your code without any real purpose) and validation is actually harder now, because you have to define rules for your JSON but express them as rules in Java.
 This is one of the reasons we have OptionalField and NullableField as two separate classes, because good luck if you have a